chigh/hategroup-dnsbl/README.md

 Please report errors [here](https://github.com/chigh/hategroup-dnsbl/issues).

 **Note:** This project and I am are in *no* way associated with SPLC.
-I created this with data from their public website plus a handful of other domains I have come across. (see the Custom section in *import.csv*)
+I created this with data from their public website plus a handful of other domains I have come across. (see the Custom sections in *import.csv*)

 - Not all groups have domains; Some have facebook or pages on other shared resources.
 This will be noted in the *import.csv* if further information is available.
 This information will be periodically back-filled as it becomes available.
 - Some ideologies have overlap.
 Pi-hole will account for that.